 Advanced analytics and numerical software solutions for Java

 The JMSL Numerical Library is the broadest collection of mathematical, statistical, financial, data mining, and charting classes available in 100 percent Java.
 It enables analytics to be easily and seamlessly embedded in applications, database, BI solutions.
-It is the only Java programming solution that combines integrated charting with the reliable mathematical and statistical functionality of the industry-leading IMSL Library algorithms.
-This blend of advanced numerical analysis and visualization on the Java platform allows organizations to gain insight into valuable data and share analysis results across the enterprise quickly.
+The availability of industry-leading IMSL Library algorithms on the Java platform allows organizations to gain insight into valuable data and share analysis results across the enterprise quickly.

 The JMSL Library provides a broad range of functionality, from basic algorithms such as linear algebra and regression to advanced neural network forecasting and other data mining, modeling, and prediction technologies.
 The neural network forecasting classes have tremendous potential for businesses by offering the ability to build predictive models using historical data and training the network to optimize the model over time as more information is obtained.
 This functionality can be applied to an unlimited set of applications, such as bioinformatics and life sciences, fraud detection, risk management and portfolio optimization, manufacturing yield analysis, and more.

 |Decision Trees||Summary Statistics||Optimization||Heat Map and Tree Map Function|

 |Regression||Time Series and Forecasting||Matrix Operations||Line, Pie, Scatter, Bar, and Box|

 |Vector Auto-Regression||Nonparametric Tests||Linear Algebra||Polar, Area, Contour, and Histogram|

 |Kohonen Self Organizing Maps||Goodness of Fit||Integration||Finance and Bond Calculations|